Peteresis/bikesharing/README.md

 |   ![image](https://user-images.githubusercontent.com/98360572/169660596-a761bdb2-e74f-47e7-8cd2-49363e41922b.png)     |
 | ----------- |

 The second factor to consider is geography.
 As can be seen in the image below, the city of Des Moines is much smaller than New York.
-The average conmute time in Des Moines is 18.83 minutes (see table above) while in NY is 40.78 minutes, so it seems like the size of the city and the relative fluid traffic in Des Moines makes a bike share program less attractive than in NYC
+The average commute time in Des Moines is 18.83 minutes (see table above) while in NY is 40.78 minutes, so it seems like the size of the city and the relative fluid traffic in Des Moines makes a bike share program less attractive than in NYC.

 ### Map of Des Moines superimposed on the map of New York
 ![image](https://user-images.githubusercontent.com/98360572/169661488-a4120ced-30c5-4c22-9369-89bf7df1bff8.png)